-The Division normally expects a research student to have a minimum of nine one-hour meetings (or equivalent) per year.
+The Division normally expects a full-time research student to have a minimum of nine one-hour meetings (or equivalent) per year (part-time students pro rata.

 In addition, students with more than one supervisor may request at least one meeting with all of their supervisors together per year.